Tell Us About Your Place

 Our online tools are just one way for us to collect your views on East Ayrshire's places.
 There are other opportunities for you to share your thoughts with us:

-• In-person engagement events: Council planning staff will be attending local events over the Summer, to gather views which will inform our LDP3 Evidence Report.
+• In-person engagement events: Council planning staff attended a number of local events over 2025, to gather views which will inform our LDP3 Evidence Report.
 A list of these events is available to view here.
+If you would like us to attend any of your community events or meetings, please do get in touch.

-• Topic papers: Over the next few months, we will be preparing a range of topic papers on a range of themes, such as biodiversity, town centres, and renewable energy.
-The topic papers will set out the evidence that we will use as background to develop LDP3.
-We will invite views and feedback on the evidence presented and whether we have missed anything.
+• Topic papers: We have published several topic papers on themes such as renewable energy and the historic environment and will be publishing more over the coming months.
+The topic papers set out the evidence that we will use as background to develop LDP3.
+We are inviting views and feedback on the evidence presented and whether we have missed anything.

 Related Projects: